 Lectures, tutorial exercise, seminars and laboratory work.
 Participation in seminars, laboratory work and the associated oral presentations and written reports is mandatory.

 Written examination in the middle of the course (5 credits) and during the second half of the course (4 credits).
-Laboratory work corresponds to 3 credits.
-Oral presentations and assignments correspond to 3 credits.
-The final grade corresponds to a weighted sum of the results all course components.
+Laboratory work (3 credits).
+Oral presentations and assignments (3 credits).

 Cannot be counted towards a higher education qualification together with Physical Organic Chemistry NV1 (1KE977), Physical Organic Chemistry NV2 (1KE978) or Physical Organic Chemistry (1KB471).